 The crucial point, however, is to be sure that we are personally ready for life beyond the grave.
 We can be by confessing our sinfulness to God, by acknowledging our need of God, and by responding to Jesus Christ's call to receive him as personal Lord and Savior.
 To assist you in doing this and to be sure that you are prepared for life after death, read: "How to Be Sure You're a Real Christian—without having to be religious" at: http://tinyurl.com/real-christian.

-Suggested prayer: "Dear God, thank you again for the assurance from your Word of life after death for all your true followers.
-Please help me to know for certain that I have accepted Jesus as my Savior and am prepared for the life to come.
-Thank you for hearing and answering my prayer.
+Suggested prayer: "Dear God, thank You again for the assurance from Your Word, the Bible, of life after death for all Your true followers.
+Please help me to know for certain that I have accepted Jesus as my Savior and am prepared for the life to come after my life here on earth.
+Thank You for hearing and answering my prayer.
 Gratefully, in Jesus' name, amen."

 1. I Corinthians 15:51,53 (TLB)(NLT).

 3. John 21:1-23.